arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 After authentication, the next step is to derive authorization information from the authenticated LDAP user.
-In order to fetch the roles and therby the access rights for a user we again have two possible options and need to pick one of them.
+In order to fetch the roles and thereby the access rights for a user we again have two possible options and need to pick one of them.
 We can combine each authentication method with each role method.